naclonts/hydronote/README.md

 # hydronote
-A lightweight note app built with Django
+A lightweight note app built with Django and AngularJS through the Django Rest Framework